paula-codes/office-management-challenge/README.md

 Objective
 ---------

 The goal was to create a program which controls meeting room availability in the office.
 The program is able to provide users with a list of rooms, their names and availability for meetings.
-I've also went further and implemented Twilio API, so now when a meeting room becomes available it sends you a text message telling you it's available.
+I've also went further and implemented Twilio API, so now when a meeting room becomes available it sends you a text message telling you it's available (demonstrated below).

 The program was developed utilizing Test Driven Development and Object Oriented Design.